 Instruction to TGme Editor: Update REVme D5.0 P4390L34 as shown below.

-No beamforming is applied; Q is a square identity matrix.
+No beamforming is applied.
+If NSTS = NTX, the spatial mapping matrix Q is an identity matrix.
+If NSTS < NTX, Q has NTX rows and NSTS columns, where the first NSTS rows constitute an identity matrix and the remaining rows constitute a zero matrix.

 CID 7020